 An investigation has revealed matters of the utmost animal welfare urgency.
-There is only one animal shelter in Macedonia and that is Vardariste in Skopje.
+There is only one animal shelter in North Macedonia and that is Vardariste in Skopje.
 The city therefore bears the enormous responsibility of setting an animal welfare example for the entire country to follow.
 It is an opportunity to display great leadership in managing a challenging situation, according to best international practices.

 Instead Vardariste is a place of great cruelty and death.
 Animal welfare representatives have testified to disease being rife there and that arbitrary euthanasia takes place on a regular basis.
 Hundred, possibly thousands of street dogs suffer abuse and slaughter at the facility.